ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/decision/IsXmlAttribute.md

 Determines whether the function parameter is an ATTRIBUTE node of an XML doc.

+Will return false for values refernced through the XMLAttributes struct.
+Useful for the results of XMLSearch()

 ## Method Signature

 ```
 IsXmlAttribute(value=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|